sunit1999/News/README.md

     </a>
 </p>

-NEWS is a free and open-source mobile application that provides users with access to top headlines from trusted news sources.
+**NEWS** is an offline-first free mobile application that provides users with access to top headlines from trusted news sources.

+## Screenshots

 <p align="center">
     <img src="screenshots/home_light.png" width="200" />